AmineZAMANI/react-native-rn-zxing/README.md

 # react-native-rn-zxing

-### Finally ... an easy way to implement an effecient QR Code scanner (Zxing based) using React native.
+### 🔥 Finally 🔥 ... an easy way to implement an efficient QR Code scanner (Zxing based) using React native.

 ## Getting started